South Audley Street: Properties

 The Grosvenor Chapel is a Grade II* listed chapel on South Audley Street, and the only remaining original property on the north part of the street.
 It was built by Benjamin Timbrell in 1730, and became a chapel of ease for St George's Hanover Square Church in 1831.
 During World War II it was used by American armed forces.
 The parents of Arthur Wellesley, 1st Duke of Wellington are buried in the church.

+8 South Audley Street, Mayfair currently houses the Nehru Centre, London; the House has previously been known as Cambridge House, Curzon House, and Alington House, and was used as a Royal Residence by Caroline of Brunswick, Prince Frederick, Duke of York and Albany, and Prince Adolphus, Duke of Cambridge during the 1820s and 1830s.

 Chesterfield House was a grand house on South Audley Street built by Isaac Ware for Philip Stanhope, 4th Earl of Chesterfield between 1747 and 1750.
 It was demolished in 1937.

 Leconfield House is at the corner of South Audley Street and Curzon Street.
 It is best known for being the former headquarters of MI5.

 Thomas Goode's tableware shop was first established in 1844 at No. 17.
 It gradually expanded throughout the 19th century; the current premises at Nos.
 17–22 was constructed between 1875 and 1891 by Ernest George.

 The Qatari embassy is at No 1.
 It has been Grade II listed since 1970.

 Gunsmiths James Purdey & Sons was established at Nos.
 57–60 in 1881.

 The private member's dining club Harry's Bar was established at No. 26 in 1979.